18 Jun Plotting Out Your Galley Kitchen, Made Simple

 Other kitchen layout staples are more popular options in larger homes, but they aren’t possible for every space.
 Sometimes a galley form for your remodel is the perfect path, and if so there are some things you should consider before designing.

 Is Galley the Right Fit?

-Understanding the minimum workable dimensions for your new kitchen is essential to a successful remodel.
+Understanding the minimum workable dimensions for your new kitchen remodeling project is essential to a successful remodel.
 Given the parameters of a galley, too narrow of a walking space OR too great between the two sides can hinder your ability to use the kitchen productively.
 A galley requiring you to take several strides from side to side loses a lot of its inherent convenience.